Inference in High-dimensional Linear Regression: Inferential properties

 \end{prop}

-With any estimator $V_n$ of the error variance that is consistent, in the sense that $V_n/\tau$ converges in probability to one as $n\rightarrow \infty$, the limiting normal approximation to the Studentized statistic $V_{n}^{-1/2}S_{n}$ remains valid.
-This follows immediately from Proposition \ref{propAsympS} by Slutsky's theorem. {Proposition \ref{propStudentized0} provides more precise quantification.
+With any consistent estimator $V_n$ of the error variance, the limiting normal approximation to the Studentized statistic $V_{n}^{-1/2}S_n(\beta_v)$ remains valid by Slutsky's theorem. {Proposition \ref{propStudentized0} provides more precise quantification.

-\begin{prop} Suppose that the conditions of Proposition \ref{propAsympS} hold with $\gamma= 1$ and let $V_n$ be any consistent estimator of $\tau$.
+\begin{prop} Suppose that the conditions of Proposition \ref{propAsympS} hold with $\gamma= 1$ and let $V_n$ be a consistent estimator of $\tau$.
 On writing

-where $\delta_n$ and $r_n(\delta_n)$ are both decreasing in $n$, the normal approximation to the distribution of $V_n^{-1/2} S_{n}(\psi)$ has uniform error of order
+where $t_n$ and $r_n(t_n)$ are both decreasing in $n$, the normal approximation to the distribution of $V_n^{-1/2} S_{n}(\beta_v)$ has uniform error of order

-where $c$ is a constant that we do not quantify, $g_n$ is any nondecreasing sequence such that $\delta_n g_n = o(1)$, and $e_n$ is defined in Proposition \ref{propAsympS}. \end{prop}
+where $c$ is a constant that we do not quantify, $g_n$ is any nondecreasing sequence such that $t_n g_n = o(1)$, and $e_n$ is defined in Proposition \ref{propAsympS}. \end{prop}

 While it is unclear which choice of $g_n$ delivers the sharpest bound in \eqref{eqBerryEsseenStudent}, a reasonably tight bound is obtained by choosing $g_n$ such that $1-\Phi(g_n)$ is roughly the same order as $e_n$.
-By well known upper and lower bounds on the standard normal survival function \citep[e.g][p.10]{LinBai2010},
+By Mill's ratio